Hey! Baby: In popular culture

 Darts player Tony O'Shea uses it as his walk-on song.
 In 2017 and 2018, Team Canada used the radio mix version of the hit as their goal song at the 2018 World Junior Ice Hockey Championships.
 The song has become an icon in the WJC as the song was heard around 39 times in the tournament, as the Canadian juniors scored 39 goals.
 In 2021, the song returned in Edmonton at the 2022 World Juniors.
 However, three days after the tournament began, the 2022 edition of the WJC was cancelled due to multiple COVID-19 outbreaks within teams.
 WWE fans often chant the song at Bayley, substituting her name for the word "baby".
+The song is played after the top of the 8th inning at every Toronto Blue Jays home game at the Rogers Centre to hype up the fans.
+In Banana Ball, popularized by the Savannah Bananas barnstorming baseball team, in the middle of the 4th inning, similar to a seventh inning stretch, both teams lead the entire stadium in a choreographed dance.
+In Australian Rules football, the song is played whenever AFL player Zac Bailey, who plays for the Brisbane Lions, kicks a goal.